 Welcome and thanks for dropping by.
 Take one of those rockers and sit a moment while I tell you about my old friend, Raleigh.

-It was some 60 years ago.
-I still think of Raleigh to this day and remember his influence on us!
+It was some 50 years ago, and I still think of Raleigh to this day remembering his influence on us!

 Both of us had just been commissioned as 2nd Lieutenants in the Transportation Corps of the United States Army and found ourselves at Ft.
 Eustes, Virginia, for the Officer’s Basic Training Course.
 We were billeted in different barracks, so my only contact with Raleigh B. Washington was during training -- which was most of our life at that time.
 To get to the training fields, we were transported in long trailers we called cattle trailers, and they were pulled by two-ton Army trucks.

 Raleigh was a black Baptist preacher and he was anything but ashamed of his faith in Jesus Christ.
 His stature was short, broad and muscular.
 Surprisingly at his young age, he wore false teeth.
 And, surprisingly we discovered that Raleigh was a great singer and not at all shy.

 After we had loaded up whether we were going to or returning from the field for military training, Raleigh would begin singing hymns and before long all of us in the trailer would be following his lead.

 One of the hymns was clearly his favorite.
 I can still remember part of it.